 - They deploy pop-ups ads designed to get us to download a phony anti-spyware package and pay to remove the botnet through it.

 Now that it is clear that botnets can be used for malicious uses, the question of protecting our personal information and devices arises.
-The first step to achieve this is understanding how these bots work and then we can work towards taking preventative actions against them.
+The first step to achieve this is understanding how these bots work, and then we can work towards taking preventative actions against them.

 How do Botnets Work?

-To get a better understanding of how botnets work, let us consider the word “botnet” which is a combination of the words “robot” and “network”.
+To get a better understanding of how botnets work, let us consider the word “botnet”, which is a combination of the words “robot” and “network”.
 This is exactly what a botnet is, a network of robots carrying out malicious tasks.

 To create a botnet, botmasters need as many “bots” (compromised devices) under their control as possible.
-Connecting many bots together will create a bigger botnet, which in turn helps in creating a bigger impact.
+Connecting many bots together will create a bigger botnet, which helps create a bigger impact.
 Imagine the following scenario.
 You have procured ten of your friends to call the police station at the same time on the same day.
 Aside from the loud sounds of ringing phones and the scampering of employees from one phone to another, nothing else would happen.
 Now picture 100 of your friends do the same thing.
 The instantaneous flow of such a large number of calls and requests would overwork the police station’s phone system, likely shutting it down entirely.

 This isn’t usually created to infect just an individual computer.
 They are designed to compromise millions of devices.
 This is usually done by injecting the systems with a trojan horse virus.
-This tactic requires users to infect their own devices by opening bogus email attachments, clicking on random pop up ads and/or downloading unsafe software from a risky website.
+This tactic requires users to infect their own devices by opening bogus email attachments, clicking on random pop-up ads, and/or downloading unsafe software from a risky website.
 After infecting the devices, botnets are then free to access and alter personal information and infect other devices.

 Complex botnets can find and infect devices on their own.
 These independent bots perform seek-and-infect tasks, constantly searching the web for vulnerable devices lacking antivirus software or system updates.

 Botnets are problematic to detect.
 They do not disrupt normal computer functions and thus, avoid alerting the user.
-Some botnets are designed so as to even prevent detection by cybersecurity software.
+Some botnets are designed so as even to prevent detection by cybersecurity software.
 Botnet designs continue to grow, making newer versions even harder to detect.

 Botnet structures are usually designed to give the botmaster as much control as possible.